-- You can only claim Input Tax Credits "to the extent that your purchases are for consumption, use, or supply in your commercial activities" (General Information for GST/HST Registrants, Canada Revenue Agency).
+- You can only claim ITCs "to the extent that your purchases are for consumption, use, or supply in your commercial activities."

 Normally you should claim your Input Tax Credits for the reporting period in which you made the purchases.
 If for some reason you missed or forgot to file an ITC you can claim it in a later reporting period.
-The claim must be made within four years from the end of the reporting period in which the claim should have been made, unless your business has had revenues in excess of six million dollars in each of the previous two fiscal years, in which case the ITC claim must be made within two years from the end of the original reporting period.
+The claim must be made within four years from the end of the reporting period in which the claim was originally due, unless your business has had revenues in excess of $6 million in each of the previous two fiscal years.
+In that case, the ITC claim must be made within two years from the end of the original reporting period.

 You must retain all receipts in support of your ITC claims in case the Canada Revenue Agency (CRA) wishes to examine your records.
 The CRA can audit your GST/HST return up to four years after submission.

 The Quick Method of Accounting for GST/HST